gitname/ops-docs/Writing-a-Feature-Test-Case.md

 Writing test cases
 ==================

-A *test suite* is a Python file whose name begins with test, like:
+A *test suite* is a Python file whose name begins with `test`, like:
 `test_name_of_the_test_suite.py`

 Topology definition